Kloudle/kloudle-kubernetes-onboarding/README.md

 ### If your cluster is externally accessible / has a public IP address

-You can pass the shell script to curl directly using the raw GitHub URL.
+You can pass the shell script to cURL directly using the raw GitHub URL.
 The script creates ReadOnly resources in the target cluster.

 ```bash
 curl -sS https://raw.githubusercontent.com/Kloudle/kubernetes-readonly-admin-create/master/kubernetes-readonly-admin-creator.sh | bash